godbus/dbus/README.markdown

 See the [documentation](http://godoc.org/github.com/guelfey/go.dbus) and _examples for
 more information.

+Please note the the API is considered unstable for now and may change without further notice.

 ### License

 go.dbus is available under the Simplified BSD License; see LICENSE for the full